Harry's Bar (Rome): Aftermath

 In the early 2000s Harry's Bar Rome was bought and renovated by the Lepore family.
 Today, the bar recreates the atmosphere of the Dolce Vita years.

-Many later celebrities visited Harry's Bar Rome, including Mel Gibson, Woody Allen, Katherine Kelly Lang, Romina Power, Carla Bruni, Antony Hopkins, Pamela Prati, Paolo Sorrentino and United States Secretary of State Hillary Clinton.
+Many later celebrities visited Harry's Bar Rome, including Mel Gibson, Woody Allen, Katherine Kelly Lang, Romina Power, Carla Bruni, Anthony Hopkins, Pamela Prati, Paolo Sorrentino and United States Secretary of State Hillary Clinton.

 In 2013, the bar was used as set for the Oscar award-winning film The Great Beauty by Paolo Sorrentino.